AthenaMT/MAB-PE-DCOP/README.md

 # Installing

-To install simply clone in the desired folder using the git clone command
+To install, simply clone in the desired folder using the git clone command

 # Dependencies